markmead/old.markmead.dev/content/blogs/how-to-export-to-csv-in-rails-with-params.md

 This is specific to an application I was working on, but you can easily extract the concepts and code to be used on any other Ruby on Rails application that needs filtered CSV exporting.

-The application I was working on had a `users` table and a `subscriptions` table, the subscriptions table manage the users subscription and allowed queries for to check if the users subscription status was `subscribed`, `canceled` and `inactive`.
+The application I was working on had a `users` table and a `subscriptions` table, the subscriptions table managed the user's subscription and allowed queries to check if the user's subscription status was `subscribed`, `canceled`, and `inactive`.
 This was all powered by the [pay gem](https://github.com/pay-rails/pay) by Chris Oliver.

-The application currently offered filtering of users by the three subscription statuses, but could not export the users with these filters.
+The application currently offered to filter users by the three subscription statuses, but could not export the users with these filters.

 So I needed to make a few changes: